nordeim/The-Scent-gpt6/README.md

 - Follow PSR-12 PHP coding standards
 - Use semantic HTML5
-- TailwindCSS utility classes for styling
+- TailwindCSS utility classes and custom CSS for styling
 - Reusable components (header/footer)

 ### 🛠️ How to Contribute